lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/processccd.rst

    The butler is passed to the refObjLoader constructor in case it is needed.
 Ignored if the refObjLoader argument provides a loader directly.

 `psfRefObjLoader`
-   An instance of LoadReferenceObjectsTasks that supplies an external reference catalog for image characterization.
+   An instance of `LoadReferenceObjectsTasks <taskModules.html#loadref>`_ that supplies an external reference catalog for image characterization.
 An example of when this would be used is when a CatalogStarSelector is used.
 May be ``None`` if the desired loader can be constructed from the butler argument or all steps requiring a catalog are disabled.

 `astromRefObjLoader`
-   An instance of LoadReferenceObjectsTasks that supplies an external reference catalog for astrometric calibration.
+   An instance of `LoadReferenceObjectsTasks`_ that supplies an external reference catalog for astrometric calibration.
 May be ``None`` if the desired loader can be constructed from the butler argument or all steps requiring a reference catalog are disabled.

 `photoRefObjLoader`
-   An instance of LoadReferenceObjectsTasks that supplies an external reference catalog for photometric calibration.
+   An instance of `LoadReferenceObjectsTasks`_ that supplies an external reference catalog for photometric calibration.
 May be ``None`` if the desired loader can be constructed from the butler argument or all steps requiring a reference catalog are disabled.

 `**kwargs`
    Other keyword arguments for `lsst.pipe.base.CmdLineTask <CLTs.html#CLTbaseclass>`_.